provenance-io/docs/faq/blockchain-faq.md

 Note: the list of those modules may change with future releases.
 For an up-to-date list refer to the following: [https://github.com/provenance-io/provenance/blob/main/app/app.go](https://github.com/provenance-io/provenance/blob/main/app/app.go)

-In addition to the modules, so-called `genesis.json` and `config.toml` configuration files are required in which service rates are set and where references to seed-node are used to sync the blockchain state with other Provenance blockchain instances.
+In addition to the modules, so-called `genesis.json` and `config.toml` configuration files are required in which service rates are set and where references to seed-node are used to sync the blockchain state with other Provenance Blockchain blockchain instances.